pecaninvasilije/pecaninvasilije/README.md

 - 👋 Hi, I’m @pecaninvasilije
 - 👀 I’m interested in App and Web Development
-- 🌱 I’m currently learning Java and Angular
+- 🌱 I’m currently learning Java and Flutter
-- In my freetime i am playing Austria X :))
+- Im interessted in Coding and Martial Arts (like MMA and Karate)